wasp-os/wasp-os/README.rst

 -------------

-Wasp-os is has `extensive documentation <https://wasp-os.readthedocs.io>`_ which includes a detailed `Applicaiton Writer's Guide
+Wasp-os is has `extensive documentation <https://wasp-os.readthedocs.io>`_ which includes a detailed `Application Writer's Guide
 <https://wasp-os.readthedocs.io/en/latest/appguide.html>`_ to help you
 get started coding for wasp-os as quickly as possible.